Department of English - Experiential Learning

 In general, prerequisites for an internship include:

-• successful completion of at least 75 semester hours in a college/university setting
+- successful completion of at least 75 semester hours in a college/university setting

-• minimum university GPA of 2.75
+- minimum university GPA of 2.75

-• minimum departmental GPA of 3.0
+- minimum departmental GPA of 3.0

-• completion of at least 9 hours of course work in any English major option not included in the courses required of all majors
+- completion of at least 9 hours of coursework in any English major option not included in the courses required of all majors

-• if you are taking the internship as part of the minor in writing, completion of the 9 required hours
+- if you are taking the internship as part of the minor in writing, completion of the 9 required hours

 You must contact the Internship Director for an override to enroll in EN 435, a non-graded 3-hour course for which you receive academic credit.
-Once you are officially enrolled, you are responsible for completing the number of hours specified for the internship and for various other course work responsibilities; these will include a weekly log detailing what you have done on the job and a final report on the internship experience and may also include samples of the writing you have done.
+Once you are officially enrolled, you are responsible for completing the number of hours specified for the internship and various other coursework responsibilities; these will include a weekly log detailing what you have done on the job and a final report on the internship experience and may also include samples of the writing you have done.

 For further information on internships, contact Dr. James Brubaker.